termux/termux-packages/CONTRIBUTING.md

    avoid editing patches by hand, especially if you don't understand format internals.

-   Patch is typically created by
+   Patch is usually created by
    ```
    diff -uNr sourcedir sourcedir.mod > filename.patch
    ```